-Rethink’s Care Guideline #9 for Young Women with Breast Cancer states that women should be given, if needed, the opportunity to be put in touch with community agencies to discuss the financial implications associated with breast cancer, including employment rights, benefit plans, coping with a loss of income, and the effects on mortgage and insurance.
+Rethink’s Care Guideline #9 for Young Women with Breast Cancer states that people should be given, if needed, the opportunity to be put in touch with community agencies to discuss the financial implications associated with breast cancer, including employment rights, benefit plans, coping with a loss of income, and the effects on mortgage and insurance.

 In Canada, we are especially lucky to have a healthcare system that supports the needs of cancer patients.
 However, there are still costs associated with cancer that are not covered especially for people who need time away from work during treatment and recovery.
-Women who are self-employed, have a career in the arts or entertainment industry or are in school are particularly vulnerable to the financial burden of cancer because they don’t have extended coverage.
+People who are self-employed, have a career in the arts or entertainment industry or are in school are particularly vulnerable to the financial burden of cancer because they don’t have extended coverage.
 The following is a list of potential costs and considerations that can have an impact:

 - Out-of-pocket drug expenses

 - Child Care

 - Travel costs

 Luckily there are programs and resources to tap into if you are someone facing breast cancer.

 Rethink likes the information provided by the Canadian Cancer Society here and the Canadian Breast Cancer Network here.
 Wellspring also has a great financial counselling program called Money Matters.
 You can also check out some of content on careers, budgeting, or finances for some more support.

 For more information on key issues for young women with breast cancer, check out our 10 Care Guidelines for Young Women with Breast Cancer.